 - Struggling with mental health - one in eight young people aged 5-19 has at least one mental health disorder

 - Lacking opportunity - 760,000 young people in the UK aged 24-years-old (10.9%) are not in education, employment or training.

 Meanwhile, evidence shows these issues are magnified for girls, young people from BAME communities and young people facing disadvantage.

 The Solution: How we're tackling it...

-It was in this context that YST launched a new four-year-strategy ‘Believing in every child’s future’ which put tackling this decline in young people’s wellbeing at its heart.
+It was in this context that YST launched a new five-year-strategy ‘Believing in every child’s future’ which put tackling this decline in young people’s wellbeing at its heart.